Scaling of entanglement entropy at deconfined quantum criticality: Supplemental Material

 For the $H_{J-Q_3}$ model at the DQC, the strong dimer bonds are not naturally arranged as shown in Fig.~\ref{fig:figs1}.
 In fact the bonds can be generated from both $x$ and $y$ directions.
 So in this case we are not able to distinguish between the three types of entangling regions because we do not know how many dimer bonds the boundary cuts.
 However by introducing a small pinning field $J_2=J+\delta/L$ in the columnar dimer arrangement of $H_{J_1-J_2}$ added to $J$ bonds, the dimer bonds are expected to arrange in the direction of $J$ because bonds prefer lower energy.

-Added with a pinning field, the second R\'enyi entanglement entropy $S_{A}^{(2)}$ with $A$ chosen to be the type of even-B can be measured and the results are shown on Fig.~\ref{fig:figs3}.
+With a pinning field, the second R\'enyi entanglement entropy $S_{A}^{(2)}$ with $A$ chosen to be the type of even-B can be measured and the results are shown on Fig.~\ref{fig:figs3}.
 We find that the small pinning field will also cause a shift of the value of $s$.
 However when $\delta$ is around 0.05, the obtained $s$ seems to become flat and then gradually decreases as $\delta$ is further magnified, therefore $\delta=0.05$ senses the correct length scale that on one hand generated the prefered VBS order but on the other does not affect the finite extrapolation of the intrinsic DQC scaling towards the thermodynamic limit, with the system sizes we studied here.
 In the main text, we present the DQC $S^{(2)}_A(L)$ analysis with $\delta=0.05$.
-We have also notice that with all the choices of $\delta$ (including $\delta=0$), the coefficient logarithmic correction correction $s$ is always negative.
+We have also notice that with all the choices of $\delta$ (including $\delta=0$), the coefficient logarithmic correction correction $s$ is always negative, {which indicates the robustness of our our findings under small perturbations.}